julelang/manual/src/compiler/directives.md

 Disables some default configuration options of the language for specific areas of the source code.
 Supported by only functions.
 Supports multiple arguments.

 List of arguments:
-- `boundary`: Disables boundary checking for slice and array index expressions.
+- `boundary`: Disables boundary checking for slice and array index/slice expressions.
 It also disables nil checking for slices.
 - `nilptr`: Disables nil pointer dereferencing checking for reference pointer dereferencing, smart pointer dereferencing, and anonymous function call expressions.